 - 1. From the dashboard select Build > All build plans. - 2.
-Locate the plan in the list and select the edit icon () to display the plan's configuration pages. - 3.
+Locate the plan in the list and select the edit icon ( - 3.
 Select the Triggers tab, then select either an existing trigger or Add trigger. - 4.
-Select the Repository polling trigger type. - 5.
-Bamboo displays the available repositories for the plan, as previously configured on the Source repositories tab.
+Select the Repository polling trigger type. - Bamboo displays the available repositories for the plan, as previously configured on the Source repositories tab.
 Optionally, enter a trigger description.
 Select the repositories that this trigger should apply to. - 6.
 Select a polling strategy: